thomasabishop/eolas/Computer_Architecture/CPU/CPU_architecture.md

 The CPU comprises three core components:

-- Registers (a form of memory that are positioned on the same chip as the CPU )
+- Registers (a type of memory positioned on the same chip as the CPU )
 - the Arithmetic Logic Unit (ALU)
 - the Control Unit (CU)